koush/scrypted/plugins/tuya/README.md

 ## TODOs
 - Fix 2-way talk for supported platforms (Can only work with WebRTC since we only get one stream with RTSPS)
 - Add support for camera doorbells (Just need to implement doorbell notification)

-## npm commands
-- npm run scrypted-webpack
-- npm run scrypted-deploy
-- npm run scrypted-debug

-## scrypted distribution via npm
-1. Ensure package.json is set up properly for publishing on npm.
-2. npm publish

-## Visual Studio Code configuration
-- If using a remote server, edit .vscode/settings.json to specify the IP Address of the Scrypted server.
-- Launch Scrypted Debugger from the launch menu.